Annaly Capital Management, Inc. Announces Quarterly Dividend of $0.65 (NYSE:NLY)

 Annaly Capital Management, Inc. (NYSE:NLY – Get Free Report) declared a quarterly dividend on Tuesday, September 10th, Zacks reports.
-Investors of record on Monday, September 30th will be paid a dividend of 0.65 per share by the real estate investment trust on Thursday, October 31st.
-This represents a $2.60 dividend on an annualized basis and a yield of 12.84%.
+Stockholders of record on Monday, September 30th will be paid a dividend of 0.65 per share by the real estate investment trust on Thursday, October 31st.
+This represents a $2.60 annualized dividend and a dividend yield of 12.86%.
 The ex-dividend date of this dividend is Monday, September 30th.

-Annaly Capital Management has decreased its dividend by an average of 2.0% annually over the last three years.
-Annaly Capital Management has a payout ratio of 93.5% meaning its dividend is currently covered by earnings, but may not be in the future if the company’s earnings decline.
+Annaly Capital Management has decreased its dividend payment by an average of 2.0% per year over the last three years.
+Annaly Capital Management has a payout ratio of 93.5% indicating that its dividend is currently covered by earnings, but may not be in the future if the company’s earnings tumble.
 Research analysts expect Annaly Capital Management to earn $2.73 per share next year, which means the company should continue to be able to cover its $2.60 annual dividend with an expected future payout ratio of 95.2%.

 Annaly Capital Management Stock Performance

-A number of equities analysts have recently commented on the stock.
-JPMorgan Chase & Co. lifted their target price on shares of Annaly Capital Management from $20.00 to $21.00 and gave the company an “overweight” rating in a report on Tuesday, July 16th.
-JMP Securities reissued a “market perform” rating on shares of Annaly Capital Management in a research report on Wednesday, August 28th.
-Compass Point upped their target price on shares of Annaly Capital Management from $22.00 to $23.50 and gave the company a “buy” rating in a report on Friday, July 26th.
-Janney Montgomery Scott began coverage on Annaly Capital Management in a research report on Thursday, June 6th.
-They set a “buy” rating and a $21.00 price objective for the company.
-Finally, StockNews.com downgraded Annaly Capital Management from a “buy” rating to a “hold” rating in a report on Thursday, July 25th.
-Three analysts have rated the stock with a hold rating and six have assigned a buy rating to the company.
-Based on data from MarketBeat.com, the company has an average rating of “Moderate Buy” and an average price target of $21.14.
+A number of research firms have recently weighed in on NLY.
+StockNews.com downgraded shares of Annaly Capital Management from a “buy” rating to a “hold” rating in a research report on Thursday, July 25th.
+JPMorgan Chase & Co. raised their price objective on shares of Annaly Capital Management from $20.00 to $21.00 and gave the stock an “overweight” rating in a report on Tuesday, July 16th.
+Janney Montgomery Scott began coverage on shares of Annaly Capital Management in a research note on Thursday, June 6th.
+They issued a “buy” rating and a $21.00 target price on the stock.
+Compass Point lifted their price target on Annaly Capital Management from $22.00 to $23.50 and gave the stock a “buy” rating in a research note on Friday, July 26th.
+Finally, JMP Securities reaffirmed a “market perform” rating on shares of Annaly Capital Management in a report on Wednesday, August 28th.
+Three research analysts have rated the stock with a hold rating and six have given a buy rating to the company.
+According to MarketBeat, the company presently has an average rating of “Moderate Buy” and a consensus target price of $21.14.

 Annaly Capital Management, Inc, a diversified capital manager, engages in mortgage finance.
 The company invests in agency mortgage-backed securities collateralized by residential mortgages; non-agency residential whole loans and securitized products within the residential and commercial markets; mortgage servicing rights; agency commercial mortgage-backed securities; to-be-announced forward contracts; residential mortgage loans; and agency or private label credit risk transfer securities.